 Flexibility is not an inalienable right.
-The ISA provider has to offer it and be prepared to deal with the administrative faff.
-Providers often offer flexible and inflexible versions of the same ISA type.
+The ISA provider has to decide to offer it and be prepared to deal with the administrative faff.
+Providers may offer flexible and inflexible versions of the same ISA type.

-Here’s an example to show how the flexible ISA rules work:
+This example shows how the flexible ISA rules work:

 - ISA allowance = £20,000

 - You choose to withdraw = £5,000